Ph.D., Yale University, 2017

 - Iranian Numismatics

-At the intersection of social history, religious studies, and anthropology, my research concerns the historical and philosophical foundations of Muslim revivalism and the varying revivalist responses to internal political fragmentation and colonialism in the ‘Persianate’ world (South and Central Asia and Iran).
-In this endeavor, I have conducted fieldwork on historical and contemporary Muslim revivalism, reform, and mysticism in over 90 towns across Afghanistan, Uzbekistan, and Pakistan.
+At the intersection of social history, religious studies, and anthropology, Waleed Ziad’s research concerns the historical and philosophical foundations of Muslim revivalism and the varying revivalist responses to internal political fragmentation and colonialism in the ‘Persianate’ world (South and Central Asia and Iran).
+In this endeavor, he has conducted fieldwork on historical and contemporary Muslim mysticism and revivalism and material culture in over 140 towns across Afghanistan, Pakistan, and Uzbekistan.

-My articles on historical and ideological trends in the Muslim world have appeared in the New York Times, International Herald Tribune, the Wall Street Journal, Foreign Policy, Christian Science Monitor, the Hill and major dailies internationally.
+Dr. Ziad’s articles on historical and ideological trends in the Muslim world have appeared in the New York Times, International Herald Tribune, the Wall Street Journal, Foreign Policy, Christian Science Monitor, the Hill and major dailies internationally.
+He has studied Arabic, Persian, Urdu, Uzbek / Chaghatai, Sindhi, French, and Romanian.

 - RELI 582: Islam in South Asia